 - If a User has completed an eForm response for an Organisation, that eForm response is controlled by the Organisation (for example, if a parent completes a consent form for their child to attend an excursion, that consent form and a snapshot of the Care Profile at the time of consent is stored by Operoo on behalf of the Organisation).

-- Users have the right to erasure (right to ask an Organisation to delete personal information), and the Organisation has the right to refuse if that personal data is required to comply with legal obligations of an official authority, or if the data is necessary for the exercise of legal claims.
+- The Organisation has the right to refuse if that personal data is required by the Organisation to comply with its legal obligations or the obligations of an official authority, if the data is necessary for the exercise of legal claims, or is required to adhere to other retention requirements under their own retention policy.

 - Opt-Outs.
 Users can “opt-out” of having personal information used for certain purposes.
 If you opt-out, we may not be able to provide certain features (see section “Opting “IN” or “OUT””).